 If the officer asks if you know why she pulled you over, tell the truth.
 If you honestly do not know, say so.
 If you are under the influence of drugs, you do not have to volunteer the information.
 If she asks you directly and you prefer not to answer, you may ask the officer, “Are you detaining me or am I free to go?”
 The officer cannot search your vehicle without probable cause.
 She will understand that you also know that, and—unless you have seriously broken the law—she will probably have to let you go.

-If the officer sees you are obviously under the influence of a substance and orders you to take a blood or urine drug test and you refuse, the state of California will suspend your driver’s license.
+If the officer sees you are obviously under the influence of a substance and s you to take a blood or urine drug test and you refuse, the state of California will suspend your driver’s license.
 Also, the court will have your body cam refusal on record as evidence against you at trial for a DUI charge.

 For your own safety, think seriously before you drive under the influence of drugs or alcohol.
 California has a high number of auto accidents.
 The state has some of the harshest laws in the nation when it comes to impaired driving due to drugs if more than a first offense.